 Demonstrating these skills on your resume should signal to recruiters and interviewers that you have the capabilities they're looking for.

-Before we start guiding you on how to write your resume step-by-step, take a look at a real example from an engineering manager who used it to get an offer from Twitter.
+Before we start guiding you on how to write your resume step-by-step, let's take a look at the kind of thing you should be aiming for.

-You'll notice that it doesn’t fully follow the guidelines we set out below.
+You'll notice that the resumes don't fully follow the guidelines we set out in this article.
 We think this shows two things:

-- there's many acceptable ways to write a resume
+- there are many valid ways to write a resume

 - your resume doesn't have to be perfect, as long as it demonstrates your skills and achievements effectively